The Many Mothers of Ivy Puddingstone

 —Pamela Klinger-Horn, LITERATURE LOVERS’ NIGHT OUT

 “A new Randy Susan Meyers novel is always a cause for celebration!
 Her novels are beautifully written and full of warmth, wit, and wisdom.
-I’m a devoted fan!” —Liane Moriarty, NYTimes bestselling author of Big Little Lies
+I’m a devoted fan!” —Liane Moriarty, NYT bestselling author of Big Little Lies

 “With a clear eye and a skillful hand, Randy Susan Meyers brings us a fierce and unflinching look at all the good and bad we cause when we struggle to make the world a better place.
 The Many Mothers of Ivy Puddingstone starts with a story of forbidden love and brings us through the last half of the twentieth century to a stunning and unexpected end.
 You’ll read it fast and never forget it.Nancy Thayer, NYT Best-selling author of The Summer We Started Over